yaptide/docs/docs/geometry.md

     ![Duplicated WorldBox](assets/geometry/duplicated.png)

-    Now lets adjust the dimensions of the newly created figure to 8cm x 8cm x 8cm, as the position can stay the same.
+    Now let's adjust the dimensions of the newly created figure to 8cm x 8cm x 8cm, as the position can stay the same.
     Also the name needs an update to `PhantomBox`.
     Note that the two figures are visible in the 3-D projection window, while only current one is visible in the cross-sections.